neve7mind/Basics-of-programming-Cpp/README.md

-Here you can find some simple, but important for beginners, tasks that go up in complexity
+Here you can find some simple, but important for beginners, CPP tasks that go up in complexity